 DO: Coffee tour – there are countless of them and they are certainly something not to miss.
 Visit an estancia/functioning coffee farm and learn everything about the process of the black gold of the region.

 DO: Play Tejo – The game must be the second national sport (after football).
-In short it consists of throwing a metal puck of about a kilo along an approximately 15-20m track or field aiming for the gunpowder covered centre.
+In short, it consists of throwing a metal puck of about a kilo along an approximately 15-20m track or field, aiming for the gunpowder-covered centre.
 You hit the target, similar to a bull’s eye in darts, and you score big.
 Additionally to the big bang, you will get cheers from everyone around, lots of cheers and pats on the back.
 A great sport and very popular with all Colombians.

 DO: Salto de La Cruz/Salento Viewpoint.
 Some 200 steps and a sharp rise up the mountain will quickly get you to the viewpoint of the city with the very impressive views of the small town and the surrounding areas.
 You can see the yellow and blue steps from the Bolivar Square.
 This is an activity best on a clear day.